MichaelAlexanderBryant/vehicle-price-prediction/README.md

 ### modeling.py

 This file contains the modeling where I hyperparameter tune: LinearRegression, Lasso, Ridge, ElasticNet, RandomForestRegressor, GradientBoostingRegressor, SVR, StackingRegressor, VotingRegressor, BaggingRegressor, BaggingRegressor (with pasting), and AdaBoostRegressor.
 The models are hyperparameter tuned with GridSearchCV based on NMAE and the best models are judged based on MSE, RMSE, MAE, and R-squared metrics.
 This file also contains code to derive the feature importance from the best models using shap and eli5.
+The scaler is pickled for use with the application.

 ### final-model.py

+This file contains the best model (SVR) and it is pickled for use with the application.

 ## Results